dingodb/dingo-docs/docs-dingo-s3/usage-provision.md

 ---
-title: Using Dingo S3 with Pivotal Cloud Foundry
+title: Provision &amp; bind new S3 bucket
 ---

 Dingo S3 allows all Pivotal Cloud Foundry users to create and use Amazon S3 buckets within their applications.
 Applications can then use any Amazon S3 library/SDK to read & write to the Amazon S3 API.